 According to Yap, a new study is being conducted and it is projected that the number of affected jobs could rise further to 300,000 in 2021.

-The governor added that the province was seen to have lost “P15 billion to P18 billion” in annual tourism revenues due to COVID-19 in 2020 based on previous data from Department of Tourism (DOT).
+The governor added that the province was seen to have lost “P15 billion to P18 billion” in annual tourism revenues due to COVID-19 in 2020 based on comparisons with previous data from the Department of Tourism (DOT).

 “This is means that this is the amount of revenues that are made from tourism and services so hotels, restaurants, tours, merchandising, retailing, attending shows coming for events, food, transport sector…So in terms of those damages, we are looking at that amount,” Yap said.